sudomesh/mounting/PONIprogram.md

 # Welcome to the People's Open Node Installer (PONI) Program

-People's Open Node Installers, affectionatily known as PONIs, are individuals capable of facilitating the installation of a mesh node for the People's Open Network.
+People's Open Node Installers, affectionately known as PONIs, are individuals capable of facilitating the installation of a mesh node for the People's Open Network.

 1. Participate in a Node Mount Training and Safety Explanation session (either at the Omni or on-site)